 - A basic understanding of medical terminology and commonly used medical abbreviations

-- An understanding of how to prioritize a heavy workload, and how to make the most of your time
+- An understanding of how to prioritise a heavy workload, and how to make the most of your time

 - Information Governance, including Freedom of Information, Data Protection Act and Caldicott